-The SISCI API provides a way to retrieve some information about the underlying interconnect system, in particular about the vendor identifier, the version of the API implemented and some adapter characteristics.
+The SISCI API provides a way to retrieve some information about the underlying interconnect system.
+In particular, you can retrieve information about the vendor identifier, the version of the API implemented, and some adapter characteristics.
 Other information, both general and vendor-dependent, can also be provided.
 Refer to the SISCI API specification for further query options.